TuckerTucker/tkr-gpt-oss-20b/docs/migration_to_harmony.md

 ### InferenceConfig Extended

-New configuration options for Harmony control.
+New configuration options for Harmony control with openai-harmony package.

 **Before**:
 ```python